-C. Health Self-Assessment, Testing, and Reporting of Non-Compliance
+C. Health Self-Assessment and Testing

-Daily Health Self-Assessment: On a daily basis, Students, staff and faculty are required to (1) monitor for COVID-19 symptoms, which may include the following: cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle or body aches, headache, sore throat, new loss of taste or smell, nausea or vomiting, diarrhea, feeling feverish or a measured temperature greater than or equal to 100.0 degree Fahrenheit, congestion or runny nose; (2) use a self-screening tool for assessment; and (3) consider immediate testing if symptomatic.
+Daily Health Self-Assessment: On a daily basis, students, staff and faculty are required to (1) monitor for COVID-19 symptoms, which may include the following: cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle or body aches, headache, sore throat, new loss of taste or smell, nausea or vomiting, diarrhea, feeling feverish or a measured temperature greater than or equal to 100.0 degree Fahrenheit, congestion or runny nose; (2) use a self-screening tool for assessment; and (3) consider immediate testing if symptomatic.

-Health Self-Assessment Tool: UTSA has developed an online COVID-19 health self-assessment tool (i.e., symptom checker), which allows our community members to conduct daily assessments of their health and well-being relative to COVID-19.
-All Students, staff and faculty are strongly encouraged to use it on a daily basis.
-The COVID-19 health self-assessment tool is available on the UTSA Roadrunner Return website, the UTSA mobile app, and the LiveSafe app.
+Daily Health Check Tool: UTSA has developed a daily health check tool (i.e., symptom checker), which allows our community members to conduct daily assessments of their health and well-being relative to COVID-19.
+All students, staff and faculty are strongly encouraged to use it on a daily basis.
+The COVID-19 daily health check tool is available on the UTSA Roadrunner Return website, the UTSA mobile app, and the LiveSafe app.
 Self-screening tools are also available on the CDC's website and through the City of San Antonio.
 A symptom monitoring log from the Texas Department of State Health Services is also publicly available.

 Testing: COVID-19 is likely present in pre-symptomatic and asymptomatic individuals.
 Testing specific cohort groups, such as incoming athletes, is one strategy to mitigate the rapid spread of COVID-19 in specific communities.
 COVID-19 testing for symptomatic students is available through UTSA Student Health Services.
-Group COVID-19 testing clinics for asymptomatic students and employees will be available at nearby facilities.
-Refer to the Roadrunner Return website for updates.
+Group COVID-19 testing clinics for asymptomatic students and employees is available on-site and at nearby facilities.
+Refer to the Roadrunner Roadmap website for updates.
 Testing for any individual is also currently available at multiple drive-through sites at the Freeman Coliseum (through appointment only by San Antonio Metro Health), local private pharmacies, multiple urgent care clinics, and through many private medical clinics.